gleitz/howdoi/.github/PULL_REQUEST_TEMPLATE.md

 ## How to test:

 Please provide detailed instructions for testing your changes locally, including expected response/behavior.

 ## Pull Request checklist:

+- [ ] Read the (contributing_to_howdoi.md)[https://github.com/gleitz/howdoi/blob/master/docs/contributing_to_howdoi.md]
 - [ ] Check that code compiles.
 - [ ] Attach screenshots of expected behavior.
 - [ ] Check that there are no confidential files like `.env` included.